c3333/cpp-docs.de-de/docs/atl-mfc-shared/reference/cstringt-class.md

 ##  <a name="makeupper"></a>CStringT:: makeUpper

-Konvertiert das `CStringT` -Objekt in eine Zeichenfolge in Großbuchstaben.
+Konvertiert das `CStringT` Objekt in eine Zeichenfolge in Großbuchstaben.

 ```
 CStringT& MakeUpper();